MCrossley86/Luma_v.1/README.md

 25. **Current Project**
     - Validate the Navigation Bar - IN PROGRESS
+    - Investigation as to why the XPATH isn't found - IN PROGRESS
     - Investigation as to why some test cases aren't running in Jenkins - IN PROGRESS

 26. **Future Projects**